Multiplier Submodule Sheaves and a problem of Lempert: Effectiveness result of strong openness

+And let $B\to 0^+$, if the limit exists, then we obtain an estimate of the derivative of $\int_{\{\phi<-t\} } |F|^2e^{-\phi}$ with respect to $t$.
+The main results in \cite{Guan19} and our main results are all based on such precise estimate of the derivative of similar integrals.

-The result similar to the following theorem appeared in \cite{GZ2015extension}, \cite{GZ15} and \cite{Guan19} where Guan-Zhou used more precise calculation on the Chern curvature.
-However, the Chern curvature does NOT exist for a singular Nakano semi-positive metric in general (see\cite{Rau15}).
-Fortunately, we obtain a weak result directly derived from H\"ormander's $L^2$-estimate which happens to be useful.
+Imitating the above result, we prove an openness extension theorem (Theorem \ref{main thm 1}) which plays a critical role in the proof of Theorem \ref{thm 1}.
+As you will see, the statement and the proof of Theorem \ref{main thm 1} are different from those of Guan-Zhou's result.
+Guan-Zhou used more precise calculation on the Chern curvature.
+However, in \cite{Rau15} Raufi showed that the Chern curvature does NOT exist as positive measures for a Nakano semi-positive singular Hermitian metric in general.
+Fortunately, we obtain a weak result directly derived from the optimal $L^2$-estimate which happens to be useful.